Marcos Jiménez de la Espada: Geography, history, and anthropology

 Despite being at the climax of his zoologist prestige, Jiménez de la Espada put his scientific work at hold and devoted himself to the study of geography and American history.
 In 1876, he founded the Geographic Society of Madrid, and in 1883, he entered the History Academy.
-From there, he directed the re-edition of works of great medieval and modern travelers like Pero Tafur and the Jesuit, Bernabé Cobo, and the works of pre-Hispanic Perú from Pedro Cieza de León and Bartolomé de las Casas.
+From there, he directed the re-edition of works of great medieval and modern travelers like Pero Tafur and the Jesuit, Bernabé Cobo, and the works of pre-Hispanic Peru from Pedro Cieza de León and Bartolomé de las Casas.
 From 1881 to 1897 he published four volumes of his work Geographic Relations of the Indies, which garnered him the Loubat prize from the History Academy.
 In 1882 he was elected a member of the American Antiquarian Society.

 He participated in congresses in Brussels, Madrid, Turín, Berlin and Paris.
-His work in favor of the divulgation of the Inca culture won him the Gold Medal from the Government of Perú.
+His work in favor of the divulgation of the Inca culture won him the Gold Medal from the Government of Peru.
 He was also made a member of various international societies.
 In 1895, he was named president of the Spanish Society of Natural History, which he founded.

 Curiously, he did not present his doctoral thesis until April 1898, three months before he was named cathedratic of comparative anatomy and six months before his death.
 His death truncated the ample study that he was preparing about the maritime expedition of Alessandro Malaspina in the 18th century.
 Francisco Giner de los Ríos and other friends presented him as a symbol of Spanish scientific regenerationism during a posthumous ceremony in his honor.